benattal/vim-resize/README.md

 vim-resize
 ==========

 *Are you a vim user?
-Don't have anything to use those useless arrow keys for?*
+Don't know what to use the arrow keys for?*
 * **Download this plugin for smart window resizing using the arrow keys!**

 ## Usage